geneas/lua/README.md

 *class(cls)*

+Parameter _cls_ may be a table or a string.
+If it is a string then a new empty class with the name _cls_ is created and returned.
-Converts table _cls_ into a class object and returns it.
-Objects of this class will have table _cls_ as their metatable, so it should contain any required metamethods.
+If it is a table then the table is converted into a class object and returned.
+Objects of this class will have table _cls_ as their metatable, so it map be initialized with any required metamethods.
-The table should also contain an entry _name_ specifying the name of the class.
+The table _cls_ should also contain an entry _name_ specifying the name of the class.
 This will be returned by the class.type() function.

-Methods of class objects should be specified in a sub-table __index.
+Methods of class objects are specified in a sub-table __index.
 By default the __index table is the same as the class object, but it can also be explicitly set to a different table to distinguish between class [static] methods and object methods.

-If the table contains a function entry _init_ then this function will be called when objects of the class are created.
+If the class contains a function entry _init_ then this function will be called when objects of the class are created.

 After the class has been registered objects of this class can be created by calling the class object.
 Any parameters will be passed to the init function (if any).
-If a class has no init function then the class object must be called with a table as parameter, which will be converted directly into the object.
+If a class has no init function then the class object may be called with a table as parameter, which will be converted directly into the object; otherwise a new empty object will be created.

 The init function is called with an object of the class as first parameter, followed by all arguments to the call to the class object.
 The first parameter is an empty object unless the first argument of the call is a simple